NT-Lists/Docs/Jargon-File.md

 **WIP**: Work In Progress

-**X-Post**: Cross-Post - meaning a repost of something previously posted on a different list or community
+**X-Post**: Cross-Post - meaning a repost of something currently and actively posted on a different list or community for additional exposure

 **YMMV**: Your Mileage May Vary